 Executive Chairman, Panafrican Equipment Group

-Charles is dedicated to fostering strong communities where he lives and works and is involved with numerous charities and not-for-profit organizations.
+Charles is dedicated to fostering strong communities where he lives and works, and is involved with many charities and not-for-profit organizations.
 Charles sat on the boards of The Foundation of the Hospital for Sick Children, Grand Challenges Canada, and the African Medical Research Foundation Canada (AMREF).
-He was a founding donor and board member of The Next Canada, an entrepreneurship program.
-Charles is the principal benefactor and chairman of the Kenya Scholar Access Program (KENSAP), an initiative that since 2004 has helped secure full scholarships for more than 215 Kenyan students at top-tier American universities, including Harvard, Yale, MIT and Princeton.
-Charles’ dedication to community service led he and his wife, Rita, to create The Charles and Rita Field-Marsham Foundation.
+He was also a founding donor and board member of The Next Canada, an entrepreneurship program that accelerates the growth trajectory of aspiring Canadian entrepreneurs.